 Healthcare Facilities are Reassessing Building Design

-Hospitals and other healthcare facilities have had to reassess how and where they treat patients over the past few years.
+Over the past few years, hospitals and other healthcare facilities have had to reassess how and where they treat patients.
 As a result, many are investing in new designs that not only enhance patient experience and ease staff burden, but also make these spaces safer by maximizing infection prevention features.
-While physical environments can have a significant impact on safety, historically hospitals have not been built with the explicit goal of enhancing patient safety through facility design.
+While physical environments can have a significant impact on safety, historically, hospitals have not been built with the explicit goal of enhancing patient safety through facility design.